johnnylousas/Master-Thesis/dummy_data/README.md

 This folder contains a controlled environment that mimics what happens in a real life environment.

 # Main tables
+## Source files List
+This table contains the files that belong to the repository, with the following info:

+- id: file name
+- prevalence: percentage of times this file is modified (if prevalence = 100, in every commit this file is modified)
+- stability : probability of being broken by a test (here I started with 90-100% chance)

 ## Commit list.
 This table contains the information typically obtained from a source control log: a chronological list of all changes and related information.